jeremy-w/ayadn/README.md

 - upload files to your ADN account *(no Windows support)*

+- list your subscribed channels

+- post to your subscribed channels

 - save a post link to your Pinboard account

 - [and more!](https://github.com/ericdke/ayadn#list-of-commands)